Enter and View

 The purpose of the visit will be to identify good practice that can be celebrated and shared with others, and to identify any issues about which service users feel concerned.

 A member of the Healthwatch team will normally contact the provider in advance and let them know about the intended visit.
 A small team of Healthwatch volunteers will come to observe the service.
 They will all have received training and will all have had a DBS check.
 They will ask staff, service users, and family members if present, some questions in a friendly and informal style about their experiences of the service.
 Some questions may relate to experiences of health and social care services more generally.

 After an Enter and View visit, a short report will be written up and shared with the provider of the service.
 Recommendations may be made in order to help make services better for the people who use them.
 The report may also be shared with relevant commissioners and be put up on this website.

-Nazma Ramruttun, Norma Thompson, Andrea Hague and George Cahill
+Nazma Ramruttun, Norma Thompson, Andrea Hague, George Cahill, Harry Dale and Moya Pinson

 Authorised Representatives for the 'Quality Checkers' programme in partnership with Swindon Advocacy Movement: